 It seems as if love is getting harder and harder to find.
 Dating used to be fun, low-key, and an easy way to get to know someone.
-Nowadays, the playing field is more akin to the Hunger Games arena than an afternoon at the park.
-There are no rules, no expectations, and the game can change direction in a moment’s notice.
+Nowadays, the playing field is more akin to The Hunger Games arena than an afternoon at the park.
+There are no rules, no expectations, and the game can change direction at a moment’s notice.

 Getting to know someone can be scary.
 Unfurling your layers one by one—not knowing if this person will stick around or run for the hills—and sharing your good days and bad days with someone you just met can be intimidating.
 If we are open and honest with others, we expect people to be open and honest with us.
 Finding love means accepting and being accepted.
 However, when narcissists step into the dating arena, the already confusing game of love can take a sinister turn.

 Narcissists, and those with narcissistic tendencies and traits, have a toolbox they keep stocked when on the prowl for a partner.
 These methods of manipulation include several forms of emotional abuse: ghosting, gaslighting, breadcrumbing, and love bombing.
 These actions aren’t new but have gained attention due to the widespread and common usage of online dating services.

 For all their faults, narcissists appear as charming, gregarious, warm, and loyal individuals.
 They hide their fragile self-image and rock-bottom self-esteem behind a façade of personality, intelligence, and overwhelming ego.
 They adopt a “self-regulatory style” that maintains the inflated self-views and enhancements (Seidman, 2015).
 Despite their inner fragility, they believe themselves to be far above average in terms of intelligence, attractiveness, physical health, and careers.
 Their bombastic exterior is a ruse for not only observers but also themselves.